Richard H. Ebright

 Richard High Ebright is an American molecular biologist.
 He is the Board of Governors Professor of Chemistry and Chemical Biology at Rutgers University and Laboratory Director at the Waksman Institute of Microbiology.

 Early life and education

-Ebright received an A.B. summa cum laude in biology from Harvard University in 1981 and a PhD in microbiology and molecular genetics from Harvard University in 1987.
+Ebright received a Bachelor of Arts degree, summa cum laude, in biology from Harvard University in 1981 and a Doctor of Philosophy degree in microbiology and molecular genetics from Harvard University in 1987.
 He was a junior fellow of the Harvard Society of Fellows from 1984 to 1987.

 Career

 Ebright was appointed as a faculty member in the Department of Chemistry at Rutgers University and as a Laboratory Director at the Waksman Institute of Microbiology in 1987.
 He was co-appointed as an Investigator of the Howard Hughes Medical Institute from 1997 to 2013.